hasanrahman2503/Connect-Four-game/README.md

 ```python
 reset_button = Button(WIDTH // 2 - 80, HEIGHT - 80, 160, 50, "Reset Game")
 ```
-This line creates a Button object called reset_button.
-The button is positioned near the bottom centre of the game window, has a width of 160 pixels and a height of 50 pixels, and displays the text "Reset Game".
+This line creates a Button object called reset_button. <br> The button is positioned near the bottom centre of the game window, has a width of 160 pixels and a height of 50 pixels, and displays the text "Reset Game".
 The button is used to restart the game when clicked.